Advice > Product management

 In addition to strong technical skills, you’ll also need excellent soft skills.
 The three most important are:

 • Leadership skills, in order to influence without authority and rally your team around a common goal and plan.
-It’s therefore essential that you clearly highlight any experience where you’ve led or managed groups of people.
-If you are at the beginning of your career this can include university clubs, sports teams, or any side projects.
+You should highlight any experience where you’ve led or managed groups of people.
+If you are at the beginning of your career, include university clubs, sports teams, or any side projects.

-• Communication skills needed to interface with multiple stakeholders: engineers, designers, senior management, etc. This means that your recruiter will pay very close attention to how you have communicated your skills and experience.
+• Communication skills needed to interface with multiple stakeholders: engineers, designers, senior management, etc. Your recruiter will pay close attention to how you have communicated your skills and experience.
 A resume is a disguised communication exercise - treat it like one!

-• Organization skills to organize and prioritize the work of your team.
-Mention any experience you've got in delivering complex projects involving multiple stakeholders.
-If you have worked in an agile environment in the past, this is particularly valuable.
+• Organization skills to organize and prioritize your team's work.
+Mention any experience delivering complex projects involving multiple stakeholders.
+Experience working in an agile environment in the past is particularly valuable.

 Remember, while some of the technical skills may not apply to your specialization, the soft skills above are essential for every product manager.